 The Puborectalis Muscle

 To understand why position matters, we need to understand the importance and role of the puborectalis muscle.
 This muscle acts like a sling around the rectum.
 Its role is to maintain a bend, an angle called the anorectal angle, between the rectum and the anal canal.
-If you imagine a garden hose pope, that has a slight kind, this is how the muscle works and aids in keeping the stool inside until the right moment.
+If you imagine a garden hose pipe with a slight kink in it, that's a bit like how the puborectalis muscle works.
+It helps keep stool in the rectum until the body is ready to empty the bowels.

 In different positions the muscle contracts or relaxes.
 For instance, when standing or sitting upright, the puborectalis pulls the rectum forward, keeping the “kink” in place.
 This helps with continence, making sure poo doesn’t come out at the wrong time.